STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 performance counter based on the Sine example, which you can find in the directory ``examples/performance_counters/sine/``.

-The base class is defined in the header file [hpx_link hpx/performance_counters/base_performance_counter.hpp..hpx/performance_counters/base_performance_counter.hpp]
+The base class is defined in the header file :download:`base_performance_counter.cpp <../../libs/full/performance_counters/include/hpx/performance_counters/base_performance_counter.hpp>`
 as:

 .. literalinclude:: ../../libs/full/performance_counters/include/hpx/performance_counters/base_performance_counter.hpp